acrenwelge/Portfolio-Reference-Documents/javams-guidelines.md

 10.  **Other Experiences**

 	  -   Add your previous work experience (if any).
-Recommend to include **only relevant technical experience** in the portfolios.
+Recommended to include **only relevant technical experience** in the portfolios.

 	  -   Fill in the required fields - Employer, dates, and job title.
 After saving the employment information, click on the blue-colored plus button to add the roles, responsibilities, and other necessary details.